-Our net revenues from asset management services decreased by RMB7.6 million from RMB12.2 million for the year ended June 30, 2019 to RMB4.6 million (US\$0.7 million) for the year ended June 30, 2020, because (i) we disposed Hywin Asset Management to our related parties in June 2019 and (ii) our assets under management were not scalable during this period, partially offset by an increase in overseas asset management fees.
+Our net revenues from asset management services decreased by RMB7.6 million from RMB12.2 million for the year ended June 30, 2019 to RMB4.6 million (US\$0.7 million) for the year ended June 30, 2020, because (i) we disposed Hywin Financial Holding in June 2019 and (ii) our assets under management were not scalable during this period, partially offset by an increase in overseas asset management fees.
 See "Key Components of Results of Operations-Net Revenues-Asset Management Services."